SpotOn vs Invisible Fence®: Comparing Cost, Setup, Features, and More

 Limited Dog Determent Tools

-Invisible Fence only offers static correction as a way to deter your dog from leaving the containment area and there are only 4 levels to choose from.
+In-ground fencing only offers static correction as a way to deter your dog from leaving the containment area and there are only 4 levels to choose from.
 With SpotOn Fence, you can use tones as well as choose from vibration, static correction, or both.
 The static correction has 30 levels so you can get the right level for your dog without over-correcting them.
 SpotOn Fence also NEVER corrects your dog from coming back into containment.

 2. Base station fences.
 These are systems that create a circular fence around a base station that needs to be plugged in.
-Base station fences are one of the portable alternatives to Invisible Fence since you can set up the base station and project a fence anywhere.
+Base station fences are one of the portable alternatives since you can set up the base station and project a fence anywhere.
 The disadvantage is that the shape of the fence is only circular, which might not fit the area where you want your dog to run.
 In addition, the system must be plugged in so it cannot be used in outdoor spaces like woods, beaches, or parks.
 Another disadvantage is that the circular size only works for yards 1/3 acre or less.

 3. Geofences.
 There are a number of products that boast having geofences.
-However, Invisible Fence alternatives that use geofences do NOT contain your dog.
+However, alternatives that use geofences do NOT contain your dog.
 They are simply a set of GPS coordinates you designate as your property perimeter.
 The systems will alert you if your dog leaves the geofence, but the system has no way to deter your dog, so the system does not contain your dog.
 You have to chase after them if they leave.

 Author Bio: